 If you compared the most extreme measurements, the number would be higher.
 And that’s what happens in real life, that’s one of the points I wanted to make in my previous article: dE has no direction, so one deviation compared to the goal could go into one direction, the other into the opposite direction.
 As a test, I took two extremes in for Red 032 C, the color deviation is 14,8 dE00!
 And for the record: both these guides were bought in 2018.

 UPDATE: after reading the comment by Ingi Karlsson, I realized that I forgot to mention something: the deviations from the color guides that were still ‘valid’, under warranty.
-I got twelve measurements of ‘valid’ guides, the average dE00 of all patches is still 4,5; the maximum deviation is 11,4 (compared to 11,9).
-And only 12 of the 48 measurements (12 guides, 4 patches) were below 2 dE00.
-Ten measurements used M0 mode, one used M1 and another one used M2.
+I got fourteen measurements of ‘valid’ guides, the average dE00 of all patches is still 2,4; the maximum deviation is 10.
+Only half of the measured patches were below 2 dE00.

 Where did we go wrong?